 The CBD offers plenty of opportunities for shopaholics to get their fix and you’ll find all the retail names you’d expect to cross paths with in any large Aussie urban centre.

-For something a little more organic head for the Arcade Car Park Market, which happens every Sunday from 8am to 12.30pm in the heart of the city (immediately opposite the Quality Hotel Regent Rockhampton).
-From fresh fruit and vegies to hand-made toys, preloved fashions and bric-a-brac, there’s something here for everyone.
+For something a little more organic, head for the Arcade Car Park Market.
+It happens every Sunday from 8am to 12.30pm in the heart of the city (immediately opposite the Quality Hotel Regent Rockhampton).
+From turnips to tarot card readings, hand-made toys, preloved fashions and bric-a-brac, there’s something here for everyone.
 Check the Facebook page for special events and details of live entertainment.

 If you happen to be in town on the second Sunday of January, March, May, July, September or November, hightail it over to the Rockhampton Heritage Village Markets.
 A gold coin will get you in the gate, with proceeds going towards the upkeep of the village.
 Shop for locally produced arts and crafts, food and fashion and take a spin on the Cobb & Co coach or in one of the village’s classic vintage cars.

 For those in need of some me-time, the 33-hectare Rockhampton Botanic Gardens is a stunning retreat.

 Parts of the gardens date back to the 1870s.
 One of the highlights is the small zoo, which is free of charge.
 Other treats include the Japanese Garden, the Banyan fig forest and the tranquil lagoon.
 The Gardens Tearooms does a mighty fine jam and cream scone.